5T33Z0/OC-Little-Translated/README.md

 - Added further explanations where necessary
 - Added new content (Added USB Port Mapping via ACPI to Chapter 3, added Chapters 7 to 10 and the Appendix)

-**NOTE**: Due to the fact that I don't speak chinese some of the translation might not be 100% accurate.
+**NOTE**: Due to the fact that I don't speak Chinese the translation might not be 100% accurate.
 </details>

 ## TABLE of CONTENTS